 Pregnant and nursing women should not take Thyrogard (or any natural supplement) without the approval of a physician.

 Do not exceed the recommended dose of four capsules at once or six capsules daily.
 Exceeding the maximum dose is not unsafe, although it may result in drowsiness or discomfort.
 Before taking Thyrogard, talk your doctor if you are taking any prescription medications.
-Do not take Thyrogard if you are currently taking an MAOI or have taken an MAOI within the past two weeks.

 In general, Thyrogard can be safely taken with low thyroid medications like Synthroid® (levothyroxine), Cytomel® (liothyronine), and Armour Thyroid® (thyroid desiccated).
 Keep in mind that Thyrogard may increase the side effects of these medications, although this interaction is not unsafe at recommended doses.
 If you are taking any type of alpha blocker, use caution until you're familiar with the effects of Thyrogard.
 If you are currently taking prescription medication, we advise that you talk to your doctor before taking Thyrogard or any new supplement.